griffithlab/genviz.org/_posts/0005-01-01-introToggplot2.md

 ```

 ### geom and aes
-you should see a blank plot at this point so what is going on.
-Well we invoked ggplot with [ggplot()](http://ggplot2.tidyverse.org/reference/ggplot.html) and gave it the data frame we wish to plot.
-We then supplied aesthetic mappings with [aes()](http://ggplot2.tidyverse.org/reference/aes.html) which told ggplot which columns should be assigned to the geometric objects aesthetics.
-In this specific case we are telling ggplot that the data is in the data frame "varaintData" and we want the column tumor_VAF to be assigned to the x-axis and tumor_COV to be assigned to the y-axis. ggplot has done this and we can see it has automatically determined the axis scales given the ranges in the data supplied however nothing is actually plotted because we have not said what geometric object to use. let's try adding a geometric object as a layer to the plot and see what happens, all layers can be added with a [+](http://ggplot2.tidyverse.org/reference/gg-add.html).
+The variable p1 generates a blank plot in the bottom right "Plot" window in Rstudio.
+We invoked ggplot with [ggplot()](http://ggplot2.tidyverse.org/reference/ggplot.html) and specified the data frame we are trying to plot.
+We then supplied aesthetic mappings with [aes()](http://ggplot2.tidyverse.org/reference/aes.html), which told ggplot which columns should be assigned to the geometric objects aesthetics.
+In this specific case, we are telling ggplot that the data is in the data frame "variantData", the column tumor_VAF should be plotted along the x-axis, and tumor_COV should be plotted along the y-axis. ggplot has determined the axis scales, given the ranges in the data supplied.
+However, nothing is actually plotted because we have not specified what geometric object to use.
+The geometric objects in ggplot describe how we are plotting the data (e.g. geom_point() for scatterplots, geom_bar() for bar charts).
+Geometric objects are added as plot layers to the ggplot() command using a [+](http://ggplot2.tidyverse.org/reference/gg-add.html).

 ```R
 # add a point geom to the plot (method 1)